0no-co/gql.tada/website/get-started/workflows.md

 <section>
-  For after we commit and push our work, we can set up our CI environment with the <code>gql.tada</code> CLI commands we've now seen to output files and run diagnostics.
+  For after we commit and push our work, we can set up our CI environment with the <code>gql-tada</code> CLI commands we've now seen to output files and run diagnostics.
 </section>

-Integrating the `gql.tada` CLI into your continuous integration pipeline takes just adding a few commands and should effectively replicate the errors you may see in an editor when using `gql.tada`.
+Integrating the `gql-tada` CLI into your continuous integration pipeline takes just adding a few commands and should effectively replicate the errors you may see in an editor when using `gql.tada`.